sakiba256/Done_Campaign_FullFlow/README.md

+I am sharing my automation script for the Drone Campaign in the CMS platform.
+This script enables users to create and configure Drone Campaigns according to their specific requirements efficiently.

+The automation is implemented using Playwright with JavaScript to streamline the campaign creation process.
+Additionally, a custom HTML report is integrated to provide clear and structured test execution results.

 # Drone_Campaign_RTCMS
-Full Automation Steps in RT CMS
+Full Automation Steps in RT CMS UI:
  1. Login to RT CMS portal
  2. Go to Audience Builder, create and submit audience
  3. Go to Drone Admin Tab, create all combinations with created Audience ID and validate existing combinations